Below is a sample schedule for weekly conferences:

 During the month of July, fellows are given lectures in allergic rhinitis, asthma, drug allergy, food allergy, immunodeficiency, urticaria, angioedema, mastocytosis, contact dermatitis, venom allergy, immunotherapy, and PFTs.
 Fellows are able to practice rhinoscopy, skin testing, pulmonary function testing, and drug mixing.

 During February, fellows are given lectures in immunotherapy, allergic contact dermatitis, drug allergy, and statistics.
 Fellows are able to practice PFTs, rhinoscopy, patch testing, and mixing immunotherapy.

 Fellows are invited to attend this yearly CME course put on by the faculty held at the Four Seasons Hotel in downtown St. Louis.
 Topics cover a variety of diseases in Allergy and Immunology.
 Nationally known physicians are invited for a guest lecturer.
 In the evening, attendees are welcomed to attend a St. Louis Cardinals baseball game.
-The CME course for 2020 is virtual due to the SARS-CoV-2 pandemic and is devoted towards learning about SARS-CoV-2.
-You can view the agenda here.
+The CME course for 2021 is virtual due to the SARS-CoV-2 pandemic.